Global Health Outreach Projects

 As long as you follow the essay guidelines in the "How to apply" section on the main Scholars page, you can format your essay as you want.
 As students with excellent writing and editing skills are sought, it's worth spending some time writing and reviewing your essay to demonstrate these skills!

-Can I apply to multiple Outreach Projects, and do I have to write multiple essays?
+Can I apply for multiple Outreach Projects, and do I have to write multiple essays?

-Yes!
-You can apply to all projects.
+Yes, you can certainly apply for both projects.
 It is up to you if you want to write one or two essays.
 Whatever you choose, the page limit for each essay is still 3 pages and should comply with the essay guidelines provided in the Application section.
 If you are applying for both Editor-in-Chief positions, you should still provide two (not four) writing samples.

 I have a question that is not answered here.
 Who should I contact?